martin-helmich/typo3-typoscript-lint/README.md

     # ^----------- This will raise a warning!
     }

+By default, the indentation sniff expects code inside TypoScript conditions to be **not** indented.
+You can change this behaviour by setting the `indentConditions` flag for the indentation sniff to `true` in your `tslint.yml` configuration file (see below).

 #### Dead code

 Code that was commented out just clutters your source code and obstructs